-It is a policy of this Plan that public participation be an integral component of any land use planning process.
-On this basis, before making any planning decision, Council shall be satisfied that:
+It is policy of this Plan that public participation be an integral component of any land use planning process.
+On this basis, before making any planning decisions, Council shall be satisfied that:

-- a) adequate public notice in accordance with the Planning Act has been given; - b) enough information to enable a person to reasonably understand the nature of the proposal and its impacts is available prior to any public meeting; - c) all public and agency comments have been assessed and analyzed by staff; and, - d) their decision will appropriately balance the overall public interest against the private interest expressed in the application.
+- a) Adequate public notice has been given; - b) Enough information to enable a person to reasonably understand the nature of the proposal and its impact is available prior to any public meeting; - c) All public and agency comments have been assessed and analyzed by staff; and, - d) Their decision will appropriately balance the overall public interest against the private interest expressed in the application.